 Interns must be:

 - Currently enrolled in an accredited undergraduate technical degree program—not limited to engineering—from rising sophomore to rising senior.
-Students may come from University of Maryland, College Park, University of Maryland academic programs offered through the Southern Maryland Higher Education Center, the College of Southern Maryland, or St. Mary’s College of Maryland.
+Students may come from University of Maryland, College Park, University of Maryland academic programs offered through the University of Maryland System at Southern Maryland, the College of Southern Maryland, or St. Mary’s College of Maryland.

 - Able to work full-time for 11 weeks during the internship.